 Keep in mind that you can fix mosaic tiles (like any other tile) to the floor and walls without the need to pre-install cement boards.
 Once you’ve gathered all your necessary tools and materials, you’re ready to get started.

 How to Lay Mosaic Tiles Step by Step

 Before you can start the installation, you’ll need to make sure the surface you’re laying the tile on is completely smooth and flat.
 There are many ways to do this but often, professionals use an underlayment consisting of a cement board applied over a plywood subfloor.
 The cement board can also be applied directly to your wall studs.

 To start, install full sheets of cement board to the walls, then cut to fit any and all of your remaining pieces.

-For cutting the cement board, you draw a guideline along where you need the cut, use your utility knife to score the board, and then snap along the scoreline.
+to cut the cement board, draw a guideline where you will make the cut, use your utility knife to score the board, and then snap it along the scoreline.